top of page

 Estrogen isn’t just about fertility; it’s a major player in gum health.
 It helps keep collagen strong, blood flowing, and the immune system balanced.
 When estrogen levels drop (especially if your ovaries are removed), your gums become more sensitive, inflamed, and less resilient (Source).

 Raise your hand if your sleep hasn’t been the same since surgery.
 (I see you.)
-Poor sleep and stress increase cortisol levels, and high cortisol levels slow healing, ramp up inflammation, and make gums more reactive.
+Poor sleep and stress increase cortisol levels, which in turn slow healing, ramp up inflammation, and make gums more reactive.
 It’s like pouring gas on the fire (Source).

 Here’s the gut-mouth truth: your microbiome doesn’t just affect digestion; it also talks to your gums.
-Hormone shifts and stress can disrupt your gut balance, which means your immune system becomes more inflamed and reactive everywhere, including in your mouth (Source).
+Hormone shifts and stress can disrupt your gut balance, leading to a more inflamed, reactive immune system everywhere, including in your mouth (Source).

 Why Bioindividuality Matters